Master Text-Based Video Editing with AI in Premiere Pro With This Workflow

 Text-based video editing lets you skip the timeline scrubbing and jump straight to the point, literally.
 Instead of hunting through audio waveforms to cut filler, you just read the transcription and make edits like you’re working in a doc.

-With Cutback, you can do this directly inside Adobe Premiere Pro.
+With Premiere Assistant, you can do this directly inside Adobe Premiere Pro.
 Our AI transcription engine lets you generate subtitles, edit video through text, and instantly remove awkward pauses, filler words, or retakes, without ever touching the timeline.

 Let’s break down how it works and how you can speed up your post-production flow.